ulrichwisser/umpy/README.md

 - dnssec-verify (part of the bind distribution) https://www.isc.org/bind/
 - jdnssec-tools https://github.com/dblacka/jdnssec-tools

 ## Configuration

 umpy can be configured to only run some of the tests and many tests can be configured.
 All configuration is done in a config file in YAML format.
-By default `~/.umpy` is loaded followed by `./.umpy.` But it can be specified on the command line `umpy --config  default.conf`.
+By default `~/.umpy` is loaded followed by `./.umpy.` But it can be specified on the command line `umpy --config  path/to/config.yaml`.

 ### Command Line Arguments